 Professional Orthopaedic Associates: Get Back to a Life Without Limits

 Since 1985, we have been offering excellence in orthopaedic and sports medicine care.
-Our fellowship-trained and specialty-trained sports medicine specialists, Dr. Harry Bade, Dr. Christopher Johnson, Dr. Brian Torpey, Dr. Gregg Foos, Dr. David Gentile, Dr. Glenn Gabisan, Dr. Ryan Plyler, and Dr. Christina Lusk-Cáceres, have years of expertise in diagnosing and treating sports-related injuries and conditions.
+Our fellowship-trained and specialty-trained sports medicine specialists, Dr. Harry Bade, Dr. Christopher Johnson, Dr. Brian Torpey, Dr. Gregg Foos, Dr. David Gentile, Dr. Glenn Gabisan, Dr. Ryan Plyler, Dr. Christina Lusk-Cáceres, and Dr. Allen Nicholson, have years of expertise in diagnosing and treating sports-related injuries and conditions.
 They draw from this combined knowledge base to bring the very best care and treatment to our patients.